ShawnMaz/Horiseon-website/README.md

 ## Challenges Faced
 During the refactoring task, I initially started by fixing the HTML structure and content of a section and then fixing the style for that structure.
 But ran into problems with styling since some of the CSS codes repeats in other sections.
 So I fixed all the HTML structure and content first and then fixed the style sheet.

+## Deployed Site
+The refactored site can be accessed by clicking [here](https://shawnmaz.github.io/Horiseon-website/).

 ## Credits
 The starter code was provided by [Xandromus](https://github.com/coding-boot-camp/urban-octo-telegram).